druths/xp/docs/manual/source/invocation_of_xp.rst

 When and if dependencies are run
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, when flex wants to run a task (we'll call this the *final task*),
+By default, when xp wants to run a task (we'll call this the *final task*),
 it will first check to see if any of the dependencies of that task need to be
 run first.